element36-io/hyperfridge-r0/docs/guest-hyperfridge.md

 How were the goals achieved with this implementation?

-- **Proving soundness**: Singing payload data is still optional in the Ebics standard, so a bank backend needs to support that explicitly, and we cannot fully rely on the standard.
+- **Proving soundness**: Singing payload data is still optional in the EBICS standard, so a bank backend needs to support that explicitly, and we cannot fully rely on the standard.
 As an alternative we introduce the concept of a "data processor" as an additional entity next to the bank and the client.
 The data processor downloads and signs the document (and payload) and acts as third-party witness.
 - **Privacy**: Fully achieved - it's trivial so include or not include data in proofs ([receipts][receipt]).
 - **Low execution time**: Execution time is around 45 minutes to generate a proof.
 This is sufficient for current scenarios but too much in case of instant payments.

-## Fundamental properties of the banking interface (ISO20022 and Ebics)
+## Fundamental properties of the banking interface (ISO20022 and EBICS)

 The basic idea is the following: Whenever the bank (the banking API) is transmitting documents, it sends its data with a signature - using [XML encryption standards](https://www.w3.org/TR/xmlenc-core1/).
 For example a response document for a daily statement of balance and transactions would contain a section like this: